Self-storage Financing: What It Is & How It Works

 As a small business owner, you can use self-storage financing to purchase, build, or conduct improvements to self-storage units.
 Common sources for self-storage financing include loans from traditional banks, online lenders, loan brokers, hard money loans, and Small Business Administration (SBA) loans through the 7(a) and 504 loan programs.

-Getting self-storage financing usually involves an evaluation of your credit and business finances.
-It may also include a review of the condition and value of the storage unit and facility to determine how much you can borrow.
+Getting self-storage financing usually involves evaluating your credit and business finances.
+It may also include reviewing the condition and value of the storage unit and facility to determine how much you can borrow.

 How Self-storage Financing Works